The Quabbin Regional High School Composting and Organic Gardening Program

 Hubbardston, MA 01452

-We are mainly looking for people who already live within driving distance of Hubbardston in central Mass.
-From May 1, 2010 - October 31, 2010 apprentices would work and learn with us on our homestead which supplies us with year-round vegetables, goat milk, yogurt and cheese, eggs, some fruit and health products.
-Work alongside organic gardener/educator and homesteader with over 30 years experience in organic, no-till gardening, raising dairy goats and laying hens, preserving and preparing whole foods, baking bread, making cheese, heating with wood, creating home-grown health products (tinctures, salves, oils, infusions), humanure and garden composting, raising healthy children, home schooling, living simply.
+We are mainly looking for people who already live within driving distance of Hubbardston in central Mass. from May 1 - October 31.
+Apprentices would work and learn with us on our homestead which supplies us with year-round vegetables, goat milk, yogurt and cheese, eggs, some fruit and health products.
+Work alongside organic gardener/educator and homesteader with over 30 years experience in organic, no-till gardening, raising dairy goats and laying hens, preserving and preparing whole foods, baking bread, making cheese, heating with wood, creating home-grown health products (tinctures, salves, oils, infusions), manure and garden composting, raising healthy children, home schooling, living simply.

 We teach a wide variety of skills that promote sustainable living, and we strive to meet the needs and interests of our apprentices.
 Selected readings from our sustainability library available; these provide a good background for valuable discussion and exchange of ideas during work time.